Skip to content

 upstream degraded provider health is intermittently false, provider events show retries, 5xx, 429, or budget exhaustion remote provider outage, throttling, expired credentials, or host budget too tight jq 'select(.phase=="retry" or .phase=="budget_exceeded") | {provider, operation, status_code, target, message}' .worldforge/runs/<run-id>/provider-events.jsonl sanitized targets, retry counts, status class, and budget_exceeded events identify the failing operation upstream provider support or host SRE; WorldForge does not own upstream SLA

-workflow failing /readyz stays ready, but one request returns a typed error malformed world state, unsupported capability, invalid input, parser failure, or expired artifact uv run worldforge provider info <name> profile, capability flags, redacted config summary, and health show whether the request matched the provider contract application owner for bad input; adapter maintainer for parser/contract bugs
+workflow failing /readyz stays ready, but one request returns a typed error malformed world state, unsupported capability, invalid input, parser failure, or expired artifact uv run worldforge provider info <name> profile, capability flags, redacted config summary, lifecycle status, and health show whether the request matched the provider contract application owner for bad input; adapter maintainer for parser/contract bugs

 The stdlib service reference uses the same model: /healthz is process-only liveness, while /readyz returns ready, provider_unconfigured, or provider_unhealthy plus a traffic decision of accept or drain.
 Alert routing, paging policy, retry orchestration outside a single provider call, and upstream SLA ownership remain host responsibilities.